ansible-collections/amazon.cloud/SONARCLOUD.md

 SonarQube Cloud (SonarCloud) is a Software-as-a-Service (SaaS) code analysis tool that helps maintain code quality by identifying issues related to maintainability, reliability, and security.

-The amazon.cloud collection uses SonarQube Cloud to analyze the main branch and pull requests, and (once coverage CI is wired) to track unit test coverage and quality gate compliance.
+The amazon.cloud collection uses SonarQube Cloud to analyze the main branch and pull requests, and to track unit test coverage and quality gate compliance.

 ## Core concepts